 As tempting as it may be, golfers should avoid replacing golf clubs as soon as new collections and improved technology are unveiled, in an attempt to better their game.
-According to one keen golfer who used to swap and change their clubs a lot, they witnessed first-hand how changing so often was “detrimental to my game and progression”.
-Instead, once you find clubs that suit you, stick with them until they are no longer fit for purpose.
+We spoke to keen golfer, Nigel Potter, who learnt the hard way that swapping and changing clubs so frequently had an effect on his game.

-At the beginning of the year, Golfsupport.com ran a poll, asking 1,178 golfers in the UK how often they replace their golf clubs.
+To find out more about how often golfers typically use their clubs for, Golfsupport.com ran a poll asking 1,178 golfers in the UK how often they replace their golf clubs.
 The results found that golfers typically change their clubs after hitting the four-year milestone – with some even having clubs 10 years after their purchase date!

 How can you make sure your golf clubs last?

-Clubs that are treated with a bit of tender, love and care are more likely to fair well and last for a number of years, in comparison to those used frequently and often found covered in mud.
+Clubs that are treated with a bit of tender, love and care are more likely to fair well and last for a number of years, in comparison to those used frequently and often found covered in mud or sand.
 So, how can you ensure you are treating your golf clubs well to ensure they last as long as possible?

 Tips to increase your golf club’s expiry date:

-- Clean them after each shot, or at the very least after a round of golf
+- Clean them after each shot using a useful wet and dry towel or, at the very least, after a round of golf

 - Use a metallic brush to keep any dirt out of the grooves in your irons